-Many brands fall into this category, including SEAT, Irizar, Tauro Sport Auto, Spania GTA, Tramontana, Aspid, Benimar, Hurtan, Cupra.
-There are also disappeared car companies that used to make cars in Spain: Pegaso, Hispano-Suiza, Abadal, and others.
+Many brands fall into this category, including SEAT, Irizar, Tauro Sport Auto, Spania GTA, Tramontana, Aspid, Benimar, Hurtan, and Cupra.
+Also gone are the car companies that manufactured cars in Spain, such as Pegaso, Hispano-Suiza, and Abadal.

 SEAT

-SEAT is a Spanish company that is part of the German automobile concern Volkswagen Aktiengesellschaft.
-Its name is an abbreviation for Sociedad Española de Automobiles de Turismo.
-The first car of this brand appeared in 1953, and the two-millionth one – in 1974.
+SEAT is a Spanish company that is a part of the German automobile concern Volkswagen Aktiengesellschaft.
+Its name is an abbreviation of Sociedad Española de Automobiles de Turismo.
+The first car of this brand appeared in 1953, and the two-millionth car in 1974.
 During this period, many racers in Spain moved to SEAT sports cars.

 Irizar

-The bus industry in the Spanish car industry is represented by Irizar, named after its creator José Francisco Irizar Catarain.
-He worked as a blacksmith but wanted to be engaged in passenger transportation and opened an enterprise to produce stagecoaches and carriages.
-This happened in 1889.
-After 37 years, the business passed to the sons of José.
-They began to manufacture buses and agricultural machinery.
+The bus direction in the Spanish automobile industry is represented by the company Irizar, named after its creator, Jose Francisco Irizar.
+He worked as a blacksmith but wanted to engage in passenger transportation, so he opened a business producing stagecoaches and carriages in 1889.
+After 37 years, the business passed to Jose’s sons.
+They began to produce buses and agricultural machinery.

 Since the 1950s, the company has constantly produced new bus models.
-It got to the point where she entered into a partnership with Carrozzeria Orlandi to achieve technological excellence.
-Currently, the Irizar line includes conventional, electric, hybrid, and integrated buses of various models.
+It reached the point of partnering with Carrozzeria Orlandi to achieve technological excellence.
+Currently, the Irizar lineup includes conventional, electric, hybrid, and integrated buses of various models.

 Tauro Sport Auto